soppinator/sk-buas-intake/_README.txt

 The game includes a welcome screen, difficulty selection screen, gameplay with different speeds and a score, and a game over screen.
 The art and animation was done completely by me, using Krita as a drawing program.

+There are 3 difficulties which affect the gameplay in different ways.
+EASY:
+- Bird is a Chickadee
+- Game speed is slow
+- Being in a cloud only temporarily halves the speed
+MEDIUM:
+- Bird is a Puffin
+- Game speed is faster
+- Being in a cloud temporarily halves the speed AND removes 2 points
+HARD:
+- Bird is an Osprey
+- Game speed is very fast
+- Hitting a cloud ends the game

+IN ALL DIFFICULTIES:
+- Hitting a tree ends the game
+- Successfully flying over a tree adds a point

 INSTALLATION:
 Install the same way as the template;
 - extract zip into new folder/folder of choice,